 And speaking of searches…

 Use the Search function (a box at the top of all pages) to find your way around on Twitter.
 Using a hashtag (the “#” symbol) is one simple way to search for specific words used in a tweet.
-For example, you can search for military-related tweets by using these various hashtags — #SOT (which is the abbreviation for Support Our Troops), #SupportourTroops, #HonorVets, #Military, #USMC, etc. We’ve started using #March2aMill as a way to help bring awareness to the fact that we are on an exciting March to a Million Care Packages!
-Try some hashtags out — you might find some interesting tweets to read and reply to!
+For example, you can search for military-related tweets by using these various hashtags — #SOT (which is the abbreviation for Support Our Troops), #SupportourTroops, #HonorVets, #Military, #USMC, etc. Try some hashtags out — you might find some interesting tweets to read and reply to!

 How do I post a reply on Twitter?
-A “Reply” is any update posted by clicking on the “Reply” button on another tweet.
+A “Reply” is any update posted by clicking on the “Reply” button (an arrow icon) on another tweet.
 Your reply will always begin with @username (insert username of the person you are replying to).

 - Find the Tweet you want to react to on Twitter.